-And what of the members of The Church of Jesus Christ of Latter-day Saints?
+And what of the members of The Church of Jesus Christ of Latterday Saints?
 Are any of us natural men or women?
 We certainly qualify for that title if we are guilty of gross wickedness, if we have sinned against gospel light and have not thoroughly repented.
-And yes, we are relatively guilty, too, if we persist in a nature which leads us to exist in twilight when we might bask in the light of the Son.
-In 1867, President Brigham Young declared to the people of the Church:

-There is no doubt, if a person lives according to the revelations given to God's people, he may have the Spirit of the Lord to signify to him His will, and to guide and to direct him in the discharge of his duties, in his temporal as well as his spiritual exercises.
-I am satisfied, however, that in this respect, we live far beneath our privileges.
-(JD 12:104)

-Members of the Church who refuse to climb toward greater spiritual heights, who have no inclination to further anchor themselves in the truth, who have become satisfied with their present spiritual state-these are they who are natural men and women, persons generally of good will who do not understand that through their smugness and complacency they are aiding and abetting the cause of the enemy of all righteousness.
-"Fallen man," C. S. Lewis perceptively observed, "is not simply an imperfect creature who needs improvement: he is a rebel who must lay down his arms" (59).
+And yes, we are relatively guilty too if we persist in a nature which leads us to exist in twilight when we might bask in the light of the Son.
+In 1867 President Brigham Young declared to the people of the Church: "There is no doubt, if a person lives according to the revelations given to God's people, he may have the Spirit of the Lord to signify to him His will, and to guide and to direct him in the discharge of his duties, in his temporal as well as his spiritual exercises.
+I am satisfied, however, that in this respect, we live far beneath our privileges."7 Members of the Church who refuse to climb toward greater spiritual heights, who have no inclination to further anchor themselves in the truth, who have become satisfied with their present spiritual state-these are they who are natural men and women, persons generally of goodwill who do not understand that through their smugness and complacency they are aiding and abetting the cause of Satan.
+"Fallen man," C. S. Lewis perceptively observed, "is not simply an imperfect creature who needs improvement: he is a rebel who must lay down his arms."8 of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned" (1 Corinthians 2:14).
+In exulting over the Lord's infinite mercy-His willingness to snatch His children from evil and forgive their sins-Ammon said: "What natural man is there that knoweth these things?
+I say unto you, there is none that knoweth these things, save it be the penitent" (Alma 26:21).
+Similarly, a modern revelation teaches, "No man has seen God at any time in the flesh, except quickened by the Spirit of God.
+Neither can any natural man abide the presence of God, neither after the carnal mind" (D&C 67:11-12; see also Moses 1:11).